-Special Session – Physical and Numerical Modelling of Landslide-Structure-Interaction (LSI)
+Special Session – Physical and Numerical Modelling of Landslide-Structure-Interaction

-University of Salerno, Italy
+Associate Professor, Civil Engineering Department, University of Salerno, Italy

-Dr. M. Martinelli
+Dr. Mario Martinelli

 Many geo-disasters in the world are related to landslides.
 They endanger the resident populations, and cause severe economic and functional losses, especially in urbanized areas, due to direct damage to the existing structures and indirect costs related to the disruption of strategic corridors.